getsentry/sentry-docs/src/collections/_documentation/learn/sensitive-data.md

 ## Custom Event Processing in the SDK

-In the SDKs you can also set a function `before-send` which is invoked before events are sent which can be used to modify the events and remove bad data:
+In the SDKs you can also set a function `before-send` which is invoked before events are sent which can be used to modify the events and remove bad data.
+See [_Filtering Events_]({%- link _documentation/learn/filtering.md -%}) for more information.

-{% include components/platform_content.html content_dir='before-send' %}

 ## Custom Event Processing using Relay